TACC-Cloud/agave-docs/docs/agave/archive/tutorials/data-management-tutorial/_data-provenance-tutorial.rst

 What information is available
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tapis (Agave) tracks every direct action it takes on a file or directory.
+Tapis tracks every direct action it takes on a file or directory.
 Additionally, it will make note of any indirect action it observes about file or directory.
 Examples of direct action are transferring a directory from one system to another or renaming a file.
 Examples of indirect action are a user manually deleting a file from the command line.
 The table below contains a list of all the provenance actions recorded.

 .. raw:: html